srevn/qbitban/README.md

 ## Installation

 Note: By default, it's made to work on FreeBSD.
-It can be adapted to work on other systems as well if needed.
+It can be adapted to work on other systems as well, if needed.

 Run the provided installation script to set up the environment and build the application.
 For example, open your terminal and execute: